 - It is never okay to post private data online.

-- If you have anonymized/simulated your data but still refer to variables that suggest it may be protected, please explicitly call out your anonymization.
+- If you have anonymized or simulated your data but you are still discussing variables that might lead someone to think the data is protected, please explicitly call out your anonymization.

 - For example "These data mask all identifiers" or "All patient data has been simulated"

 - Simply masking identifiers over real data is not permitted by most privacy policies.
-It is suggested to simulate new data on a similar data schema.
+You may need to simulate new, arbitrary data on a similar data schema.

 - If you suspect data in a thread may include protected private data, please flag it, and add a custom message with your concern.

 - This guideline hopes to offer people better control over their personal information.
 PII only appears in one place, which can change or be deleted.
 Should someone wish to leave community.rstudio.com and remove their account, the default process is to anonymize the user and all their posts.
 If the user previously posted PII in a reply, there would still be a link between their identity and this anonymous user.
 (Users are free to delete posts, but they must do so manually.)